 Imagine you're at an international summit, and you see leaders from different countries interacting.
 Some are called presidents, while others are known as prime ministers.
-They all seem to wield significant power, but have you ever wondered what exactly sets them apart?
+And they all seem to wield significant power, but have you ever wondered what exactly sets them apart?
 The roles of a president and a prime minister are central to the governance of their respective nations, yet they differ significantly in their origins, powers, and responsibilities.

 Main Subheading